kwaldenphd/code-in-context/08-control-structures/00-intro.md

   * Selection [selects between two or more flows using condition or question]
   * Iteration [repeats same piece of code multiple times]

-This chapter provides an introduction to control structures in the Python programming langauge.
+This chapter provides an introduction to control structures in the Python programming langauge.
 Topics covered include:
 - Control flow and control structures
 - Event-controlled and count-controlled loops
 - Looping structures in Python (`for` and `while`)